 PUBLIC AND PROFESSIONAL OPINION

-There is wide support for ending the prohibition of medical marijuana among both the public and the medical community:
+There is wide support for ending the prohibition of medical cannabis among both the public and the medical community:

 CHANGING STATE LAWS

-The federal government has no legal authority to prevent state governments from changing their laws to remove state-level penalties for medical marijuana use.
-Thirty-six states (18 through their legislatures and 18 by ballot initiatives), four U.S. territories, and the District of Columbia have already done so.
+The federal government has no legal authority to prevent state governments from changing their laws to remove state-level penalties for medical cannabis use.
+Thirty-seven states and the District of Columbia have already done so.
 State legislatures have the authority and moral responsibility to change state law to:

-Even within the confines of federal law, states can enact reforms that have the practical effect of removing the fear of patients being arrested and prosecuted under state law — as well as the symbolic effect of pushing the federal government to allow doctors to prescribe marijuana.
+Even without a change in federal law, states can enact reforms that have the practical effect of removing the fear of patients being arrested and prosecuted under state law and providing safe, regulated access.

 U.S. CONGRESS: THE FINAL BATTLEGROUND

-Efforts to obtain FDA approval of marijuana also remain stalled.
-Though some small studies of marijuana have been published or are underway, the National Institute on Drug Abuse (NIDA) — the only legal source of marijuana for clinical research in the U.S. — has consistently made it difficult (and often nearly impossible) for researchers to obtain marijuana for their studies.
-At present, it is effectively impossible to do the sort of large-scale, extremely costly trials required for FDA approval.
-Recent calls to expand federal marijuana production to facilitate further research have had positive results, but obtaining permission for studies remains difficult.
+Efforts to obtain FDA approval of cannabis remain stalled.
+Federal policies have prevented researchers from doing the sort of large-scale, extremely costly trials required for FDA approval.
+Until recently, the National Institute on Drug Abuse (NIDA) was the only legal source of cannabis for clinical research in the U.S. — and NIDA consistently made it difficult (and often nearly impossible) for researchers to obtain cannabis for their studies.

 In the meantime, patients continue to suffer.
-Congress has the power and the responsibility to change federal law so that seriously ill people nationwide can use medical marijuana without fear of arrest and imprisonment.
+Congress has the power and the responsibility to change federal law so that seriously ill people nationwide can safely access and use medical cannabis without fear of arrest and imprisonment.
+Dozens of countries — including Australia, Canada, Costa Rica, Germany, and Israel — allow medical cannabis nationwide.
+It’s past time the United States follow suit.